LKozakewycz/LearnsmarterREST/README.md

 ## Attribute field references
 Referenceing fields via tag attributes allow you to define formats or the object you are referring to.

-To reference a field in a repeat tag, the following snipped will populate the inner div field with the start date of the scheduled course.
+To reference a field in a repeat tag, the following snippet will populate the inner div field with the start date of the scheduled course.

 ```html
 <div ls-repeat="events">